olewsaa/Yacht-computer/GPSD Position and Time/README.md

 2. The Chart plotter (when turned on) provide both time and position via NMEA2000, SignalK and OpenPlotter.
 3. Then no other source is available an attached USB GPS will provide the Yacht computer with both time and position.

-As one need to save power when at anchor the sailing instruments and chart plotter are turned off.
+As one need to save power when at anchor, the sailing instruments and chart plotter are turned off.
 The yacht computer is very handy to have on as it record air pressure.
 Wind require the instruments to be on, but not the chart plotter.
-The simple GPS "mouse" will provide a time nice time signal to the yacht computer which in turn provide time to any other computer (the ham radio one) and any laptops.
+The simple USB GPS "mouse" will provide position and time signal to the yacht computer which in turn can provide time and position to any other computer (the ham radio one) and any laptops or mobile phones.
 The ham radio Raspberry need to keep track of the tme to the nearest second.
-Digital modes like FT8 rely on accurate time.
+Digital modes like FT8 rely on accurate timing.

 ## GPSD
 The gpsd config file is included in this repo,